-As helpful as these tips may be, they're not a substitute for seeing your eye doctor, who can determine the underlying cause of your dry, sore, gritty eyes and prescribe the best treatment to keep your eyes healthy.
+As helpful as these tips may be, they're not a substitute for seeing your optometrist, who can determine the underlying cause of your dry, sore, gritty eyes and prescribe the best treatment to keep your eyes healthy.

-Contact Orillia Eyewear & iCare in Orillia today to schedule your dry eye exam.
+Contact Orillia Eyewear & iCare in Orillia today to schedule your dry eye test.

 How do you test for dry eye?

-First, your eye doctor will ask you questions about your symptoms and whether you have any medical conditions (such as an autoimmune disease) or are taking any medications (such as allergy medication) that could be causing or worsening your symptoms.
-For the most common dry eye test, called the Schirmer's test, your eye doctor will place a tiny piece of paper over your lower eyelid to check the amount of moisture your tear glands are producing.
+First, your optometrist will ask you questions about your symptoms and whether you have any medical conditions (such as an autoimmune disease) or are taking any medications (such as allergy medication) that could be causing or worsening your symptoms.
+For the most common dry eye test, called the Schirmer's test, your optometrist will place a tiny piece of paper over your lower eyelid to check the amount of moisture your tear glands are producing.

 Can I wear contact lenses with dry eyes?